Network of the Department of Government Efficiency: Type

+Status

-DOGE involvement extends beyond employee status: personnel consisted of volunteers at first.
+DOGE affiliation extends beyond employee status: personnel consisted of volunteers at first.
 While the Office of Presidential Personnel made political loyalty to Trump a cornerstone of its hiring strategy, DOGE employees were onboarded through a separate Musk-led process.
-Musk said in March 2025 that there are around 100 employees and that he planned to double the staff.

 Special government employees have an advisory role limited to a 130-day work period that can be paid or unpaid.
 Those who earn a substantial salary have to disclose it.
 Unlike federal workers, special employees are allowed to keep outside salaries and may not need to disclose conflicts of interest.

+Size

+In February 2025, Trump told reporters that there were 100 DOGE employees.
+Musk said the next month that he planned to double that number.
+In the same month, Amy Gleason testified that there was about 79 appointed employees, and 10 employees seconded from other agencies.

+According to a White House contingency plan, there were 45 DOGE officials in October.
+In January 2026, Bloomberg has found that 55 individuals responsible for workforce cuts did not receive salary compensation, like many early DOGE hires; this list also includes political appointees, such as Linda McMahon and Lee Zeldin.

 Roles

 Many DOGE members are embedded in other government units under specific roles.
-At least 23 employees hired at the OPM between Jan.
-20 and Feb.
-20 worked for DOGE.
+At least 23 employees hired at the OPM between 20 January and 20 February worked for DOGE.
 By March, DOGE was installed at GSA and SSA.
 DOGE teams have been detailed to almost every executive branch agency; six members affiliated to GSA tried to embed DOGE teams in units outside of it.